NVIDIA-Omniverse/usd-plugin-samples/README.md

 ./build.sh  # builds the release build of the samples into _install/linux-x86_64/release (Linux X86)
             # or into _install/linux-aarch64/release (Linux ARM)

-source setenvwindows      # sets up a python virtual environment (_dpvenv), installs PySide and PyOpenGL, and sets the PATH / PYTHONPATH
+source setenvwindows      # sets up a python virtual environment (_venv), installs PySide and PyOpenGL, and sets the PATH / PYTHONPATH
                           # to the built sample libraries and NVIDIA USD 22.11 distribution, sets the PXR_PLUGINPATH_NAME to include
                           # paths to the sample plugInfo.json files (Windows)
-source setenvlinux        # sets up a python virtual environment (_dpvenv), installs PySide and PyOpenGL, and sets the LD_LIBRARY_PATH / PYTHONPATH
+source setenvlinux        # sets up a python virtual environment (_venv), installs PySide and PyOpenGL, and sets the LD_LIBRARY_PATH / PYTHONPATH
                           # to the built sample libraries and NVIDIA USD 22.11 distribution, sets the PXR_PLUGINPATH_NAME to include
                           # paths to the sample plugInfo.json files (Linux)